 FREE STUDY #4: KING OF HUMILITY

-This study is a part of our yearlong Black Letters of Jesus Deep Discipleship Curriculum.
+This study is a part of our Black Letters of Jesus One-Year Bible Study Curriculum.

 King of Humility is designed to help students engage with the King who was born on Christmas, and how his coming to earth turned the world upside-down.
 This interactive Christmas bible study will take students deeper into what it looks like to have Jesus as the King of their life, and how to live out the values of the Kingdom, rather than just the values of a holiday season.
 In this download you will find lessons on 1) Jesus’ Birth 2) Who is Your King?